 My passion for everything auto started early in life.
-Throughout my childhood my father worked as a rep for several auto parts manufacturers.
+Throughout my childhood, my father worked as a rep for several auto parts manufacturers.
 I would help him count parts stock and watch him interact with the store managers and employees.
-My father was always able to make the employees smile and most concerned about having fun.
-I noticed he would ensure the staff was happy and satisfied with the services he provided.
+My father was always able to make the employees smile and was most concerned about having fun.
+I noticed that he would make sure the staff was happy and satisfied with the services he provided.
 Ensuring the customer is taken care of is something I learned from him.
-The same can be said about my wonderful, a music teach of 47 years.
+The same can be said about my wonderful mother, a music teacher of 47 years.
 I have a great relationship with her and she has played an active role in my life.
-She strongly supported my aspirations for sports, but made sure my I led a balanced life and ensured I was involved in the arts.
-I was a member of the Indianapolis Children's Choir, a member of the Zionsville Royalaires, and cast in several musicals and plays throughout high school.
+She strongly supported my aspirations for sports but also encouraged me to be involved in the arts.
+I was a member of the Indianapolis Children's Choir, a member of the Zionsville Royalaires, and was cast in several musicals and plays throughout high school.

-One of my favorite photos from my childhood, is from the legendary infield of the Indianapolis Motor Speedway in the early 80's as shown here.
-Growing up watching many CART and IRL races on tv and never missing an Indy 500, my love for racing was branded by my father.
-I have many great memories from disastrous Michigan 500 with his father when CART and IRL split, sitting in the bleachers at the Speedrome watching the figure 8 races, and spending many weekends at IRP.
+One of my favorite photos from my childhood is from the legendary infield of the Indianapolis Motor Speedway in the early '80s as shown here.
+I grew up watching many CART and IRL races on tv and never missed an Indy 500.
+My love for racing was branded by my father.
+I have many great memories from the disastrous Michigan 500 with my father when CART and IRL split, to sitting in the bleachers at the Speedrome watching the figure 8 races and spending many weekends at IRP.
 Another annual ritual was to head to IRP to watch the US Nationals!
-I was exposed to various racing series and automotive marques through my father's interests.
+I was exposed to various racing series and automotive marques because of my father's interests.
 I had a feeling I'd be working around vehicles in some capacity later in life.

 Always be passionate and make sure you enjoy the experience.
 Rules my family instilled at a young age.
-When my career started around vehicles it was an atypical role for a 16 year old.
-Without his moms approval, I walked into Albers Rolls-Royce after school and asked if they needed any help.
-When speaking to the young lady at the front desk, I said “I’ll do anything.
-Mop floors, scrub toilets, clean cars” To which she handed me an application and I was hired the same week.
+When my career started around vehicles, it was an atypical role for a 16 year old.
+Without my mom's approval, I walked into Albers Rolls-Royce after school and asked if they needed any help.
+I said, “I’ll do anything.
+Mop floors, scrub toilets, clean cars.”
+The young lady at the front desk then handed me an application and I was hired the same week.
 On my first day, I was told to leave and not return unless I had long pants on as shorts were not allowed.
 A memory I will never forget!
 While working at Albers, I gained an appreciation for attention to detail.
 I was immediately placed under the wings of the owner, Hermann Albers (1940-2002).
 This relationship lasted four years and a bond grew during this short period.
-From scrubbing toilets, cleaning the floors with a toothbrush, to detailing cars, I learned a great deal of experience from Mr. Albers.
+From scrubbing toilets to cleaning the floors with a toothbrush to detailing cars, I learned a great deal during the years I worked for Mr. Albers.
 After graduating in 2004, I thought my career was headed towards Hospitality Management.
-To my surprise, Hermann’s sons, Mark and Greg, asked me if he was interested in a sales position.
+To my surprise, Hermann’s sons, Mark and Greg, asked me if I was interested in a sales position.
 At the ripe age of 22 years, I jumped at the opportunity.

 From 2005 to 2013 I was a Sales Associate for Bentley Zionsville.
-I was responsible for the sale start to finish.
-I quickly learned the car business and became knowledgeable about financing, leasing and was able to welcome a new customer and take through the sales process including typing all the sales documents and delivering the vehicle.
+I was responsible for the sale from start to finish.
+I quickly learned the car business and became knowledgeable about financing, leasing, and was able to welcome a new customer and take them through the sales process including typing all the sales documents and delivering the vehicle.

 During my career in sales with Bentley under Mr. Greg and Mr. Mark Albers, I was able to meet and interact with many great people along the way.
 I found immense enjoyment in the sales experience and thought if I followed their direction and did things the right way, I could forge a successful career within the automotive field.
 Being responsible for marketing and planning events, taking vehicles to car shows, working auto shows, and working with many dealers and clients along the way, I found I truly enjoyed the path I was on.
 I found out quickly that honesty was paramount.
-Keeping your word, treating everyone the same, were traits learned throughout my time with the Albers.
-I also found a strong connection to their small business and family dynamic was key to their success.
+Keeping your word and treating everyone the same were traits learned throughout my time with the Albers.
+I also felt a strong connection to their small business and recognized that their family dynamics was the key to their success.